+Key question 1: How well do we support people's wellbeing?
 Key question 2: How good is our leadership?
 Key question 3: How good is our staff team?
 Key question 4: How good is our setting?
 Key question 5: How well is our care planned?
-2.1.
+1.1.
+People experience compassion, dignity and respect 2.1.
 Vision and values positively inform practice 3.1.
-Staff have been recruited well 4.1.
-People benefit from high-quality facilities 5.1.
-Assessment and personal planning reflects people's outcomes and wishes 2.2.
+Staff have been recruited well Not currently assessed for this service type 5.1.
+Assessment and personal planning reflects people's outcomes and wishes 1.2.
+People get the most out of life 2.2.
 Quality assurance and improvement is led well 3.2.
-Staff have the right knowledge, competence and development to care for and support people 4.2.
-The setting promotes people's independence and inclusion 5.2. .
-Carers, friends and family members are encouraged to be involved 2.3.
+Staff have the right knowledge, competence and development to care for and support people 5.2.
+Carers, friends and family members are encouraged to be involved 1.3.
+People's health and wellbeing benefits from their care and support 2.3.
 Leaders collaborate to support people 3.3.
-Staffing arrangements are right and staff work well together 2.4.
-Staff are led well 2.1.
-Vision and values positively inform practice 2.2.
-Quality assurance and improvement is led well 2.3.
-Leaders collaborate to support people How good is our staff team?
-2.1.
-Vision and values positively inform practice 3.1.
-Staff have been recruited well 3.2.
-Staff have the right knowledge, competence and development to care for and support people 3.3.
-Staffing arrangements are right and staff work well together How good is our staff team?
-2.1.
-Vision and values positively inform practice 3.1.
-Staff have been recruited well 3.2.
-Staff have the right knowledge, competence and development to care for and support people 3.3.
-Staffing arrangements are right and staff work well together How good is our setting?
-4.1.
-People benefit from high-quality facilities 4.2.
-The setting promotes people's independence and inclusion
+Staffing arrangements are right and staff work well together 1.4.
+People are getting the right service for them 2.4.
+Staff are led well 1.5.
+People's health and wellbeing benefits from safe infection prevention and control practice and procedures